 My impression of Helsinki: compact, cultural, clean, and cool.
 I stayed in the city for a few days in winter, yet I found the city was welcoming and charming.
 I wandered around the streets and the city is filled with modern and traditional architecture – with the snow adding a romantic touch.

-Helsinki’s city center is compact and easy to navigate, while tourists could basically go anywhere on foot, even when it’s winter.
-But if it’s a bit too cold to walk, hop on a tram and it will bring you to any major museums or attractions in town.
-I stayed in a cozy apartment in the city, and for a few days, I just walked around and stopped by a café for a cup of hot chocolate or coffee before continuing my journey.
+Helsinki’s city center is not difficult to navigate, tourists could basically go anywhere on foot, even when it’s winter.
+But if it’s a bit too cold to walk for you, you can hop on a tram and it will bring you to any major museums or attractions in town.
+I stayed in a cozy apartment in Helsinki, and for a few days, I just travel around and stopped by a café for a cup of hot chocolate or coffee before continuing my city tour.

-One way to visit all these places in Helsinki is using the Helsinki card (read more: Helsinki Museum Collage .14) is a great way to explore Helsinki, the card includes free access to many major museums, and attractions in Helsinki, a discount for guided tours, excursions, or cruise tickets to Tallinn and Saint Petersburg.
-Note that the museums close as early as 5 pm in wintertime, so plan your itinerary beforehand to make the most of the card. ~
+One way to visit all these places in Helsinki is using the Helsinki card (read more: How to Plan Your Own Museum Tour in Helsinki with a Travel Pass), the Helsinki card offers free access to many major museums and attractions in Helsinki, discount for guided tours, excursions, and cruise tickets to Tallinn and Saint Petersburg.
+Note that the museums close as early as 5 pm in wintertime, so plan your itinerary to make the most of the card.

-Here is a 2-day easy-going itinerary of the major attractions in Finland’s Daughter of the Baltic.
+Here, I am offering a winter itinerary to see some of the major attractions in Finland’s Daughter of the Baltic.

 St John’s Church

-My “walking” tour began at St John’s Church because it was near my apartment.
+My “walking” tour began at St John’s Church because it was the closest to my rental apartment.
 The church is located in Ullanlinna, or the Design District, a quiet neighborhood; and this Lutheran, red stone Church could be seen in many art paintings of the city, being the largest stone church in the country.
 The church is also a popular place for concerts or large choral works.
 How to get there?
 Simply take the tram and hop off at the Johanneskyrkan station (H0706).